rajudass12/Devops-jenkins-proj-2/Interview_Questions.md

 A: Be prepared for answer, you need to have atleast 3-4 on top of your head, so that interview feels you use jenkins on a day-to-day basis.

+Q: What is a shared linrary ?

+A: In Jenkins, a shared library is a reusable collection of Groovy scripts and other code that can be used across multiple Jenkins pipelines.
+It allows for code reusability, standardization, and easier maintenance of CI/CD pipelines.